jaggarwal20/kickstarter-analysis/README.md

 ## 3.0 Results
 ### 3.1 Theater Outcomes by Launch Date
 The peak months, April to August, are when the most theaters met or exceeded their goal.
+The maximum number of plays is in the month of May, and the ratio of successful vs failed is also the greatest in May and June.
+From 2009 - 2013 all the plays were successful and then there is a sharp increase in the total number of plays after that.

+The availability of data limited the data, as data from 2009 to 2013 only contianed successful plays.

 ### 3.2 Outcomes Based on Goals
+The successful vs failed plays has an inverse relationship when split into goal ranges.
+Plays are successful for goals that are under $1500 and meet at an intersect where majority of the plays failed till $35,000.
+Plays were more successful from $35,000 to $50,000, and beyond that the plays have a higher rate to fail than succeed.

 ## 4.0 Resources
 exceljet.net - learn how to write a countifs statement